Rockingscots is a website dedicated to

 Some good clobber on view - like the suede Levi style jacket on Mr Morrison.

-this track and one called Upside Down Inside Out' that also sounds remarkably like the Pathfinders appeared on Tenth Planet's Syde Tryps Five comp in the 90s ,credited to Tropical Fish.
+this track and one called Upside Down, Inside Out' that also sounds remarkably like the Pathfinders appeared on Tenth Planet's Syde Tryps Five comp in the '90s ,credited to 'Tropical Fish'.
 Anyway, 'Waterloo Station' was introduced to the band by one Eric Woolfson,

 In '68 with Frazer Watson now on guitar more demos were recorded.

 'Pumpkin Lantern' a bit of light psychedelia with lyrical bullshit (nothing wrong with that) about painters, poets, cloaks, morning suns etc

 but well structured and the drums and guitars do cut through the flutes and strings to good effect here and there.

 Then, a cover of the Bee Gees 'To Love Somebody' - not a bad stab taken at a fair pace with the keyboards and drums managing to stop the powerful vocal being overcome

 by the heavy horn accompaniment - slight shame about the flute used for the song's well known lick.

 Above is again a Jim McA. discovered pic This time of the Flock's

 Clewsy in action.
 Did he borrow that shirt off the drummer?